 The Sky Suites private entrance is quiet, peaceful and very tucked away in the property.
 There is a small seating area in front of the check-in room, where they serve a light continental breakfast and afternoon hors d’oeuvres / wine.
 The small check-in room can get quite tight during peak hours (11am checkout and 3-4pm check in), but the agents are friendly and efficient.

-It’s not quite the in-room check in experience at the Mandarin Oriental, but it’s ok.
+It’s not quite the in-room check in experience at the Waldorf Astoria, but it’s ok.
 I was expecting a slightly more elevated check in experience, to be honest.
 We arrived early and our room was not ready, which was fine as we headed to the pool for some R&R. Once our room was ready, we headed back to the check-in desk to pick up our keys.
 The Sky Suites have a private elevator bank that takes you to your floor, located behind the check-in lounge.

 The Towers Suites lounge is conveniently located near the main entrance of the Aria Hotel, but about 3-4 minutes through the casino from the guest elevators.
 The Towers Suites do not have a private entrance like the Sky Suites.
 The lounge is large and open, making it feel like a true “lounge”.